floating-ui/floating-ui/README.md

 - Allows to export the computed informations to integrate with React and other view libraries;
 - Supports Shadow DOM elements;
 - Completely customizable thanks to the modifiers (plugins) based structure;
+- The whole code base is automatically tested across the latest versions of Chrome, Firefox, Safari and Edge;

 Visit our [project page](https://fezvrasta.github.io/popper.js) to see a lot of examples of what you can do with Popper.js!

 ### Installation